 Museums – The Pea Island Cookhouse Museum, the Maritime Museum, and the interior of the Roanoke Marshes Lighthouse remain closed until further notice.

 Special Events – The Town Litter Pick-Up has been postponed from May 2nd to November 14th.
 The Downtown Market, formerly known as the Farmer’s Market, has been postponed until further notice.

 Town of Manteo sponsored website focusing on community and grassroot efforts as well as resources for our local community.

 All Dare County Schools are closed until Friday, May 15, 2020 as directed by Governor Cooper's Executive Order.

 Athletic events have been suspended as a result of the decision made by the North Carolina High School Athletic Association.

 Dare County Schools has created a website for parents, students and staff to get the latest information on how COVID-19 is impacting our schools.
 Please visit www.daretolearn.org and click on the link for COVID-19 Updates.

-Beginning March 23, all students and teachers will transition to remote online learning.
+As of March 23, all students and teachers transitioned to remote online learning.

 Visit www.daretolearn.org for more information on how to access remote learning options.